kriszyp/msgpackr/README.md

 stream2.on('data', (data) => {
 	// received data
 }
 ```
+When creating a new `Packr` or `PackrStream` instance, we can enable or disable the record structure extension with the `objectsAsMaps` property.
+When this is `true`, the record structure extension will be disabled, and all objects will be serialized using MessageMap maps, and all maps will be deserialized to JS `Object`s as properties.

 ## Shared Record Structures
-Another valuable way of using msgpackr is for storing data, such as in a database or in files.
-If a number of objects are being stored with common data structures, a shared structure can be used to greatly improve data storage and deserialization efficiency.
-We just need to provide a to store the generated shared structure so it is available to depack stored data in the future.
+Another valuable way of using msgpackr record extension is for storing data, such as in a database or in files.
+If a number of objects with common data structures, are being stored, a shared structure can be used to greatly improve data storage and deserialization efficiency.
+We just need to provide a way to store the generated shared structure so it is available to deserialize stored data in the future:

 ```
 import { Packr } from 'msgpackr';
 let packr = Packr({
 	getStructures() {
-		return unpack(readFileSync('my-shared-structures.mp')) || [];
+		// storing our data in file (but we could also store in a db or key-value store) return unpack(readFileSync('my-shared-structures.mp')) || [];
 	},
-	saveStructures() {
+	saveStructures(structures) {
-		writeFileSync('my-shared-structures.mp')
-	}
+		writeFileSync('my-shared-structures.mp', pack(structures))
+	},
 	structures: []
 });
-packr.pack(myBigData);

 ```

 ### resetMemory
 During the serialization process, data is written to buffers.
-Allocating new buffers is a relatively expensive process, and the `resetMemory` method can help allow reuse buffers that will further improve performance.
+Allocating new buffers is a relatively expensive process, and the `resetMemory` method can help allow reuse of buffers that will further improve performance.
 The `resetMemory` method can be called when previously created buffer(s) are no longer needed.
-For example, if we packd an object, and wrote it to a database, we could indicate that we are done:
+For example, if we serialized an object, and wrote it to a database, we could indicate that we are done:
 ```
 let buffer = packr.pack(data);
 writeToStorageSync(buffer);